 GR8 Leaders believes those are the two most valuable skills for leaders.
 Obviously, when you value and develop people, you will spend time with them listening and asking questions.

-These same two skills are needed when a leader makes a critical shift in thinking about how they work.
+These same two skills are also necessary when a leader makes a critical shift in their approach to work.
 Unfortunately, this shift isn't taught explicitly to most new leaders.
 Therefore, new leaders struggle and fail when they do not know this mindset change.

-Without this one change, leaders most often take on too much work and do not prepare themselves for higher levels in the organization.
+Without this one change, leaders often take on too much work and fail to prepare themselves for higher levels within the organization.
 Worse yet, it will easily cause leaders to burn out and give up.
 And, you can't value and develop people unless you make this shift.

 The Critical Shift

-So, think about a new leader or, think about when you first moved into managing other people.
-Before you were promoted, you were a high performing individual in the organization.
+So, think about a new leader, or recall when you first started managing other people.
+Before your promotion, you were likely a high-performing individual within the organization.
 You did good work.
-Then, you were promoted and you role shifted from individual worker to supervisor.
-Unfortunately, most new leaders continue to operate as an individual worker doing good work, and they miss the critical shift they need to make.
+Then, you were promoted and your role shifted from individual worker to supervisor.
+Unfortunately, at this point, most new leaders continue to operate as an individual worker doing good work.
+They have missed the critical shift they need to make.

 If you want to become a great leader, you will need to SHIFT…